Jabberwockiii/scale1to10/README.md

        1. click cretae a post button
        2. pop up the dialog box
        3. update the textField and Descriptionfield
        4. upload a picture, create the post
+1. learned how to use nextToken
+2.
 Todo:
     Pagination fetch
     return by the most current
+    avoid over requesting API